reakaleek/docs-builder/docs/source/syntax/dropdowns.md

 title: Dropdowns
 ---

 Dropdowns allow you to hide and reveal content on user interaction.

-### Syntax

 By default, dropdowns are collapsed.
 This hides content until a user clicks the title of the collapsible block.

+## Syntax

 ```markdown
 :::{dropdown} Dropdown Title